Will the StemCAPtain work on my bike?

 Is the StemCAPtain difficult to install?

 No, it couldn’t be easier.
 Simply unscrew your existing stem cap and replace with the StemCAPtain base.
 Press your chosen functional insert into the base.
 That’s all there is to it.
 (Note: this assumes that your current headset/stem is properly set up).
+Check out the video on our installation page.

 The Enduro measures approximately 32 mm in diameter and the clock or thermometer insert attaches to the mounting base with a set screw.
 The Standard original StemCAPtain measures approximately 36 mm in diameter and the insert attaches with a sturdy press fit using a soft rubber gasket.
 Both attachment methods are secure and be used for all different riding styles.
 Some more aggressive riders prefer the Enduro for the added security of the set screw attachment.
 Due to the smaller diameter, the Enduro is also a better fit to some smaller stems.
+Also check out this great video from Cyclorise explaining the difference between the two.

 To keep shipping costs low, StemCAPtain uses a flat rate shipping schedule through USPS.
 For shipments within the USA, cost is $2.95 and orders arrive in 2-5 business days.
 For shipments to Canada, cost is $6.95 and orders arrive in 4-8 business days.
 For shipping anywhere else in the world, cost is $8.95 and orders arrive in 5-10+ business days depending on location.